hunterlong/btcexporter/README.md

 # BTCexporter
 A lightweight server to record Bitcoin wallet balances for your Prometheus database.
 BTCexporter uses blockchain.info to fetch bitcoin balances.
+If you also wanting a Ethereum prometheus exporter, you can use [ETHexporter](https://github.com/hunterlong/btcexporter) which uses a geth server.

 ## Watch Addresses
 The `addresses.txt` file holds all the addresses to fetch balances for.
 Use the format `name:address` on each new line.
 BTCexporter updates balances every 60 seconds since the bitcoin blockchain doesn't update very quickly.